 Where a dispute involving a question of general application or interpretation occurs, or where a group of employees or the Union or the University has a grievance, such dispute or grievance will be initiated at Step II.

-Representatives and the Union Grievance Committee in the grievance process.
-The Stewards will assist any employee represented by the Union in preparing and presenting their grievance in accordance with the grievance procedure.
+(a) To foster an orderly, efficient and effective procedure for settling grievances and potential grievances, the University acknowledges the right of the Union to make use of Union Stewards, Union Officers or Representatives, and the Union Grievance Committee in the grievance process.
+The Union will assist any employee it represents in preparing and presenting their grievance in accordance with the grievance procedure.

 The supervisor and employee are encouraged to resolve complaints informally.
 An employee should initiate discussion with their supervisor within ten (10) working days of the employee becoming aware of the occurrence or recurrence of the event giving rise to the issue.
 The supervisor or employee may request assistance from others, including Human Resources and the Union.
 Any informal resolution of a complaint will be without prejudice or precedent with respect to the interpretation or application of the Collective Agreement.
 Failing settlement of the complaint, it may be taken up as a grievance by the Union according to the following procedure:

-(i) description of the grievance and the incident(s) from which grievance
+(i) A description of the grievance and the incident(s) from which grievance arose.

 For any particular grievance, the time limits provided in the Grievance Procedure may be extended by mutual consent of both parties.
 Such consent will not be unreasonably withheld.